Traits That Don't Automatically Make You Boring

 You're not automatically boring if you're not into getting wasted

 Especially in their teens and twenties, people can think the height of having fun is getting drunk or high.
-They can believe people who aren't into drinking or doing drugs are an overall different, more-boring breed.
+They can believe people who aren't into drinking or doing drugs are an overall different, more boring breed.
 Also, once someone's under the influence, their sense of what's entertaining or not can shift, and sober people can bore them.
-I hardly need to say it: Someone can not be on any substances and still be really entertaining.
+I hardly need to say it: Someone can not be on any substances and still be a blast to have around.

 You're not automatically boring if you don't have a dozen flashy hobbies